 Year-round, gay tourists from all over the world come to Florida to enjoy everything from parades to film festivals to rodeo events catering to the LGBT community.
 Here are some of the most well-known gay events held in winter, spring, summer and fall at gay-friendly destinations in Florida.

-1. Pride South Florida, Fort Lauderdale (early March)
+1. Pride Fort Lauderdale, Fort Lauderdale (early March)

 Held for nearly for decades running, this is a well-run and well-attended (some regard it as the largest pride event in the state) week-long event held in both indoor and outdoor spaces around at the War Memorial Auditorium and Holiday Park.
 Local and national bands entertain those at the outdoor market featuring hundreds of vendors, an array of food and cocktail booths and a large dance floor.
 The famous Aids Memorial Quilt typically makes an appearance at Pride South Florida – a must-see for those who have not viewed this powerful reminder of the AIDS pandemic up close.